Modern History Playlist

 Fun Facts

 C.R.
-Das was known as 'Deshbandhu' and became the first President of the Swarajya Party.
+Das was known as 'Deshbandhu' and was the first President of the Swarajya Party.

-The Swarajists’ obstructionist tactics forced the British to often dissolve councils.
+The Swarajists’ obstructionist tactics forced the British to often dissolve councils before their term ended.

 Mains Key Points